joshuadavidnelson/disable-blog/readme.txt

 	- Hiding the default category & default post format on Writing options page.

 **Fixes:**
 - Bring back some admin page redirects to account for use cases where direct access to `post.php`, `post-new.php`, etc occur.
+Closes #45.
 - Replace the REST API site health check (which uses the `post` type) with a matching function using the `page` endpoint instead.
 This was throwing an error with the `post` type REST endpoints are disabled.
+Closes #46.
 - Fix issue with Reading Settings link in admin notice outputting raw HTML instead of a link.
+Closes #47.
 - In order to account for multiple subpages of a common parent page being removed the `dwpb_menu_subpages_to_remove` param has been updated to support an array of subpages in the format of `$remove_subpages['parent-page-slug.php'] = array( 'subpage-1.php', 'subpage-2.php' );`, though it still supports subpages as strings for backwards compatibility.
 Fixes bugs were `options-writing.php` and `options-discussion.php` were conflicting.

 **Improvements/Updates:**